 Studies of whole grains have shown to help lower levels of chronic disease.
-A diet including whole grains has been associated with lower risk for heart disease, type 2 diabetes and even certain cancers.
+A diet including whole grains has been associated with a lower risk for heart disease, type 2 diabetes and even certain cancers.
 Whole grains also contain antioxidants and durum wheat has comparable amounts of antioxidants to most fruits and vegetables.
-One serving of whole grain couscous contains 62 percent of your daily requirement for selenium.
+One serving of whole-grain couscous contains 62 percent of your daily requirement for selenium.
 Selenium is an important antioxidant mineral with many benefits.
-It has been linked with having positive antiviral effects, male and female fertility, and decreased risks of cancer, autoimmune diseases and thyroid disease.
+It has been linked with having positive antiviral effects, male and female fertility, and decreased risks of cancer, autoimmune diseases, and thyroid disease.

-1 cup of couscous also contains a 2 grams of dietary fibre.
-Fibre can be especially beneficial for those trying to control their weight.
+1 cup of couscous also contains 2 grams of dietary fiber.
+Fiber can be especially beneficial for those trying to control their weight.
 It works by absorbing water and as it swells in your digestive tract it helps you to feel full.
-In addition fibre keeps food moving through your body which can aid in preventing constipation.
+In addition, fiber keeps food moving through your body which can aid in preventing constipation.

 Couscous Salad Ingredients